Monday, January 19, 2026

 But as the snow falls light to earth

-He knows the time draws nigh
+He knows when time draws nigh

-When eight, among his little herd
+That eight, among his little herd

 Will, chosen, leave his home and hearth